miguelgonzalezcruz/maite-react-app/README.md

 ### `Project Stages`

-Stage 1: Front and back code + Registration + Login + CRM API implementation Stage 2: Admin to be able to upload furniture with pricing (+ delete it) + User be able to book furniture Stage 3: Responsive Design
+1. Front and back code + Registration + Login + CRM API implementation
+2. Admin to be able to upload furniture with pricing (+ delete it) + User be able to book furniture
+3. Responsive Design
-Stage 4: Upload to a live server + domain
+4. Upload to a live server + domain

 ### `Backend Code`